11ty/11ty-website/docs/permalinks.md

 ---
+eleventyNavigation:
+  parent: Working with Templates
-subtitle: Permalinks
+  key: Permalinks
+  order: 6
   excerpt: Remap a template to a new output location
-tags:
-  - docs-templates
 ---
 # Permalinks